Hamas launches new attack on Israel after Jerusalem clashes - WTMJ

 More than a dozen tear gas canisters and stun grenades landed in the mosque as police and protesters faced off inside the walled compound that surrounds it, said an Associated Press photographer at the scene.
 Smoke rose in front of the mosque and the golden-domed shrine on the site, and rocks littered the nearby plaza.
 Inside one area of the compound, shoes and debris lay scattered over ornate carpets.

-Over 500 Palestinians were hurt, including 333 people who required care at hospitals and clinics, according to the Palestinian Red Crescent.
+Over 600 Palestinians were hurt in Jerusalem alone, including more than 400 who required care at hospitals and clinics, according to the Palestinian Red Crescent.

 Palestinians and police reported renewed clashes late Monday.
 Israeli police also reported unrest in northern Israel, where Arab protesters burned tires and threw stones and fireworks at security forces.
 Police said 46 people were arrested.